Bamum

 - Community Involvement In Practices

-- Community involvement is central to cultural and environmental practices, with collective decision-making and participation in conservation and cultural activities.
+- Community involvement is central to cultural and environmental practices, ensuring relevance and sustainability.

 - Environmental Education Programs